Sivazam/POS_MultiLocation/BUSINESS_PITCH.md

 ## Getting Started

 ### Free Demo
-Experience Millet Home Foods POS with a no-obligation demo.
+Experience ForkFlow POS with a no-obligation demo.
 Our team will:
 - Provide a personalized walkthrough of all features
 - Answer your specific questions
 - Demonstrate how the system addresses your unique needs